pietrobr/node-red-contrib-azure-iot-central/README.md

 This connector supports MQTT, AMQP, HTTP as transport.

-You can send telemetry from your device to the cloud as json playload; the payload must match the one expected by IoT Central if you want to visualize it.
+You can send telemetry from your device to the cloud as json playload.You can look at the Raw data view to have a first look at the data received by IoT Central.

 ## Commands